genglinliu/genglinliu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Genglin Liu and I am a second-year Masters student in the CS department at Univeristy of Illinois Urbana-Champaign (UIUC).
-Previously I received B.S. in both Computer Science and Mathematics from University of Massachusetts, Amherst (UMass Amherst).
+My name is Genglin Liu and I am a second-year Masters student in the CS department at Univeristy of Illinois Urbana-Champaign.
+Previously I received B.S. in both Computer Science and Mathematics from University of Massachusetts, Amherst.
 I've worked as a graduate research assistant with Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html) at the [BLENDER Lab](http://blender.cs.illinois.edu/index.html).
 Before that, I worked at the [Information Fusion Lab](https://groups.cs.umass.edu/infofusion/) advised by Prof. [Ina Fiterau](https://people.cs.umass.edu/~mfiterau/) and the TRIPODS Institute for Theoretical Foundations of Data Science at UMass Amherst advised by Prof. [Yulong Lu](https://sites.google.com/site/yulongmath/home?authuser=0) as a research intern.

 Research Interests